jaxriemer/NewRepo/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

-On paper my interaction did not originally include any additional sensor.
+On paper my interaction did not originally include any additional sensors.
 When acting out the interaction, it became clear that I would need some measurement to map the color to.
 This lead me to the idea of using a person's heartrate to map a color to the device.

 ## Part C. Prototype the device